 Zesty Glowing Fly By D.I.
 Jolly

-It had been a little over a week since it had happened, but when he closed his eyes it was clearer than real life.
+It had been a little over a week since it had happened, but when he closed his eyes it was as clear as real life.
 He had stepped out onto his balcony to enjoy his morning cigarette with his morning coffee and take in a bit of morning sunshine.
 He closed his eyes and turned his face towards the sun to soak up that sweet, sweet vitamin D. He then took a long drag and looked out at his view of the building across the street.
 Winter had been long and summer was slow on coming in, but he felt like it was finally starting to get warmer.
-His coffee was hot and sweet just as he liked it and as his eyes started to adjust, he saw something flickering in the light.
-A glowing bug sparkling and pulsing as it flew passed his neighbours windows, and before he realised what he was watching he saw Jennifer Brown slam headfirst into the concrete below.
-Somewhere between the drowsy and disbelief, he had not realised what was happening until it happened and before he could do anything about it, he had watched a teenage girl kill herself.
+His coffee was hot and sweet, just as he liked it, and as his eyes started to adjust, he saw something flickering in the light.
+A glowing bug sparkling and pulsing as it flew passed his neighbours windows, and before he realised what he was watching, he watched Jennifer Brown slam head first into the concrete below.
+Somewhere between the drowsy and disbelief, he had not realised what was happening until it had happened and before he could do anything about it, he had watched a teenage girl kill herself.
 A rush of emotion hit him like a wave and while he crouched over the toilet throwing away his morning coffee and what was left of last night’s dinner, he cycled through a gallery of irrational thoughts.
 Everything from; how much trouble he’d be in, to all the things he should have done to save her, but didn’t.

 Once his stomach was well and truly empty and the numb had set in, he took a shower, put on his suit and headed off to work.
 On the train, he came to terms with the fact that he wasn’t actually in trouble, that he couldn’t have done anything, and, as a casual observer, really wasn’t involved at all.
 But there the memory sat, playing on a loop just behind his eyes and all he had to do to relive it was blink.
 And every time he thought about talking to someone, he remembered a comedian talking about the people who took sick days after tragic events;